marcushuewitt/ClassNotes/Class08/README.md

   * Recreate a data structure saved as a JSON file.
   * Review Assignment05
 * How to call / use Web API's (and revisit of JSON)

+# Practice exercises

+## c08ex01 - Write text to a file

+Write a command line program that accepts a filename argument (only one argument, no more no less) and writes the phrase "Hello World" to the given filename.

+## c08ex02 - Read text from a file

+Write a command line program that accepts a filename argument (only one argument, no more no less) and reads and displays the contents of this file to the screen.

+## c08ex03 - Save a data structure as a JSON file to be read later

+Write a command line program that accepts a filename argument (only one argument, no more no less).
+Inside this program, you'll create a data structure that is a list containing two elements; a list of numbers from 1 to 5, and a dictionary within which there are two elements; the first has a key of "fname" and a value that is your first name, the second has a key of "lname", and has a value that is your last name.
+The program should write this data structure as json data (serialize the data structure) into the filename given by the command line argument.

+## c08ex04 - Recreate a data structure saved as a JSON file

+Write a command line program that accepts a filename argument (only one argument, no more no less).
+This program will read the given file as a json file, and attempt to create an in memory data structure from this data (de-serialize the data).

 # Online (Web) API's (examples: weather, NYT best sellers list)